 Welcome to my reading month!

-April’s books have been just as fabulous as the ones I read in March.
-I should say, here and now, that if I don’t particularly enjoy a book, or don’t even finish it (rare) I don’t mention it at all.
+May’s books have been just as fabulous as the ones I read in April.
+I always start these posts by explaining that if I don’t particularly enjoy a book, or don’t even finish it (rare) I don’t mention it at all.
 I move on and find a book I do love.
 So you’ll never find a negative review of any book on my blog, only positive ones.
 After all, just because I don’t enjoy a book doesn’t mean someone else won’t love it, and I’d hate to put anyone off reading it.
 I’m not a book blogger as such.
 I’m just sharing the love for the books I think others might love too.
-Here then are the books I’ve read and enjoyed during April.
+Here then are the books I’ve read and enjoyed during May.

 The Chosen Ones